-- 1. Require generalized development plans-submitted with applications for rezonings, special use permits, and, where appropriate, public facility reviews-to include architectural, sign, lighting, and landscape compatibility for all shopping centers, employment areas, and mixed-use developments.
+- 1. Require generalized development plans and master zoning plans submitted with applications for rezonings, special use permits, and, where appropriate, public facility reviews to include architectural, sign, lighting, and landscape concepts for all developments.
+In addition, proposed layouts and architectural elevations for all non-residential projects should be provided.
 Employ the Illustrative Design Guidelines for Office Development and the Illustrative Gateway/Corridor Design Guidelines, provided as supplements to this chapter, as illustrative examples of the high-quality development the County seeks. - 2.
-For those portions of the Development Area that have been targeted for redevelopment/revitalization-or where such activity is occurring-retain some flexibility in applying illustrative design guidelines. - 3.
+For those portions of the Development Area that have been targeted for redevelopment/revitalization or where such activity is occurring retain some flexibility in applying illustrative design guidelines. - 3.
 Ensure that signs are compatible in design, scale, material, style, and color with other site amenities, with buildings and landscaping, and with both the overall design character of the development in question and any adjacent development. - 4.
 Ensure that signs for individual uses in mixed-use developments are designed and installed consistent with a development-wide sign program. - 5.
 Encourage the development of a hierarchy of appropriately scaled entry and directional signs. - 6.
-Encourage the incorporation of signs into a development's landscape plans-such as through the use of trees and shrubs to integrate signs into the landscape. - 7.
+Encourage the incorporation of signs into a development's landscape plans such as through the use of trees and shrubs to integrate signs into the landscape. - 7.
 Review the old Highway Corridor Overlay District (HCOD) buffers created prior to February 20, 1996 and classified per HCOD length.
-Add requirements to these regulations for compliance upon development or redevelopment within these HCODs.
-Relocate all the HCOD regulations from the DCSM to the Zoning Ordinance. - 8.
+Add requirements to these regulations for compliance upon development or redevelopment within these HCODs. - 8.
 Periodically review the illustrative design guidelines referenced in this chapter and keep these guidelines and graphics current.